fuhengwu2021/distributedai/chapter5-beyond-state-sharding-with-deepspeed-and-megatron/main.md

   --deepspeed_config code/ds_config_zero3.json
 ```

-## ZeRO vs FSDP: When to Use Which?
+## ZeRO vs FSDP vs Megatron: When to Use Which?

 Both ZeRO-3 and PyTorch FSDP do parameter sharding (state sharding).
 They solve the same problem—distributing model parameters, gradients, and optimizer states across GPUs to reduce memory usage.
 In practice, **FSDP2 should be considered the default solution** for large-model training, while DeepSpeed is most valuable in memory-constrained or extreme-scale scenarios where GPU-only approaches are no longer sufficient.